ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/react-hooks/index.md

 For application that set data into the grid (as opposed to showing data statically), it makes sense to favour `useState` over `useMemo` as loading data usually aligns with changing state in your application.

-All examples in the documentation use `useState` for Row Data and Column Definitions.
+All examples in the documentation use `useState` for Row Data.
 However all code snippets in the documentation leave these hooks out for easier reading.

 ## Column Definitions